 Carbohydrates, just like proteins or fats, are macronutrients.
 They come in many different forms, such as sugars, starches, or fibers, and are present in most of our foods.
 You can come across them in bread, potatoes, and pasta, but also in fruits, milk, or cookies.

-Simple carbohydrates are monosaccharides and disaccharides.
+Simple carbohydrates (sugars) are monosaccharides and disaccharides.
 As their chemical structure is fairly uncomplicated, they are easy to digest.
 They provide a lot of energy, but you will soon feel hungry again.
 Some sources of simple carbohydrates include white bread, cookies, and white sugar.
+Sugars can be consumed separately, naturally occur in foods and beverages or can be added during processing and preparation.

-Complex carbohydrates are polysaccharides - more complicated chains of sugar molecules.
+Complex carbohydrates (starches) are polysaccharides - more complicated chains of sugar molecules.
 They are considered healthier and tend to fill you up for longer.
-Fruits, vegetables, and whole grains contain a lot of complex carbohydrates.
+Examples of foods containing starch include vegetables (e.g., potatoes, carrots), grains (e.g., brown rice, oats), and legumes (beans and peas).

 How many carbs should I eat a day?

 No golden rule dictates how many carbs per day you should eat.
-However, our carb calculator can provide you with some general guidelines that you can use.
+However, our carb calculator can provide you with the range of recommended amounts of carbs in your diet according to USDA Dietary Guideline

-The minimum recommended percentage of carbohydrates in your diet is 50%.
-It means that at least half of your energy should come from carbohydrates.
+The minimum recommended percentage of energy that comes from carbohydrates is 45%.
+It means that almost half of your energy should come from carbohydrates.

 These percentages apply to calories.
 If you want to recalculate the recommended number of kcal in carbs to grams, you should use the following equation: